As a Parent You Have a Right to See Your Child

 A visitation lawyer can help you petition the court for a modification of visitation rights.
 If a modification is requested, the court will review the current visitation schedule and determine whether a change is in the child’s best interest.

-Enforcing Visitation Rights
+Enforcing Visitation Rights Through a Visitation Attorney in Queens

 When visitation arrangements are not being followed, it can be frustrating for both the parent and the child.
 If the custodial parent is not allowing the non-custodial parent to visit their child according to the court order, enforcement options are available.